Efficient approximations for utility-based pricing: Long stock position

-We see that the upper deterministic approximation $G$ performs better when $\l s_0$ and $T$ are small (the situation of Table \ref{situation2}), while when $T$ and $\l s_0$ are large (the situation of Table \ref{situation3}), the lower bound $D$ is clearly more accurate.
-For the numerical values of Table \ref{situation3}, the Direct Monte Carlo method does not work because of rounding issues.
-Moreover, note that the minimizer of the reservation price in $\rho$ is indeed close to the minimum $\rho^*$ of the deterministic part $d$, even in the situation of Table \ref{situation3}, where $D$ is not a good approximation of $p$.
+We now propose other simulations in the situations 2 and 3 of Table \ref{parameters1} in order to illustrate the quality of $D$ and $G$.
+We see in Figure \ref{s2} that the upper deterministic approximation $G$ performs better when $\l s_0$ and $T$ are small (situation 2), while when $T$ and $\l s_0$ are large (situation 3), the lower bound $D$ is clearly more accurate.
+For the numerical values of situation 3 of Table \ref{parameters1}, the DMC does not work because of rounding issues.
+Moreover, note that the minimizer of the reservation price in $\rho$ is indeed close to the argminimum $\rho^*$ of the deterministic part $d$, even in situation 3, where $D$ has no reason to be a good approximation for $p$.\\

-We now compute the deterministic bounds for $D/p$ and $G/p$ of Proposition \ref{strongb} in order to quantify the precision of our deterministic approximations of $p$ and to determine how sharp they are.